tobiashellerslien/biblegateway-at-home/README.md

 }
 ```

 The server auto-discovers the new version on next start.
 Add an entry to `VERSION_DISPLAY` in `index.html` if the folder name needs a prettier display label.
+Take a look at my bible-scraper repo to scrape your own versions to this format.